Frequently Asked Questions

 Laws and Policies

-Middlebury’s Non-Discrimination Policy prohibits sexual assault, sexual exploitation, sexual harassment, dating violence, domestic violence, and stalking.
+Middlebury’s Non-Discrimination Policy prohibits sexual assault, sexual harassment, dating violence, domestic violence, and stalking.
 The policy applies to all faculty, staff, and students, as well as Middlebury College vendors, contractors, visitors, guests, third parties, and parties associated with the campus community.

 Title IX of the Education Amendments of 1972 (Title IX) is a federal civil rights law that prohibits discrimination on the basis of sex in federally funded educational programs and activities.
 Under Title IX, colleges and universities are required to respond to reports of sexual assault and sexual harassment.
-The U.S. Department of Education’s Office for Civil Rights released new Title IX regulations that have been incorporated into our policy.
+The U.S. Department of Education’s Office for Civil Rights released new Title IX regulations in 2024 that have been incorporated into our policy.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act) and accompanying regulations require colleges and universities to disclose certain timely and annual information about campus crime, and security and safety policies.
 Compliance with the Clery Act is required of and universities that participate in the federal student aid program and is administered by the U.S. Department of Education’s Federal Student Aid Office.
 As a part of its Clery program, Middlebury College collects and publishes statistical information on crimes occurring on and around campus as well as relevant security and safety information in its annual crime and safety report, available on the Public Safety website.

 The Violence Against Women Act amendments and accompanying regulations (VAWA) clarify the duties of colleges and universities to investigate and respond to reports of sexual assault, stalking, and dating and domestic violence and to publish policies and procedures related to the handling of these cases.
 Under VAWA, colleges and universities also must provide training to the campus communities on issues related to sexual misconduct.
 Compliance with VAWA is required of colleges, like Middlebury, that participate in the federal student aid program, and is administered by the U.S. Department of Education’s Federal Student Aid Office.
-New VAWA regulations were published in October 2014 and became effective July 1, 2015.

 Consent